-The carrying value of receivables, cash and cash equivalents (i.e. short term deposits) and payables are assumed to approximate their fair values.
+The carrying value of receivables, cash and cash equivalents (i.e. short term deposits) and payable approximate their fair values due to their short-term nature.

-Net assets attributable to unit holders' carrying value differ from its fair value (deemed to be redemption price for individual units) due to differences in valuation inputs.
+Net assets attributable to unit holders' carrying value differs from its fair value (deemed to be redemption price for individual units) due to differences in valuation inputs.
 This difference is not material in the current or prior year.